alexandergknoll/alexandergknoll.github.io/_tabs/about.md

 order: 4
 ---

-## Your full-stack web development partner
+## Your web development partner

 I'm a freelance web developer based in Worcester, MA, with over a decade of experience helping small- and medium-sized companies navigate the complex world of web development.
-Since 2015, I've built and shipped over 125 projects to production, but what sets me apart isn't just the volume; it's the breadth and depth of expertise I bring to every engagement.
+I've built and shipped over 125 projects to production, but what sets me apart isn't how many projects I've shipped; it's the breadth and depth of expertise I bring to every engagement.

 ## Breadth of expertise matters

-Most developers specialize in one area.
-I've deliberately cultivated expertise across the entire web development ecosystem.
+Rather than specialize in one area, I've cultivated expertise across the entire web development ecosystem.
 My background spans:

 **Full-stack development**: From frontend frameworks like React, Vue, Next.js, and Nuxt.js to backend business logic in Ruby on Rails and other full-stack frameworks, I handle every layer of your application.

-**Design & user experience**: Years of collaboration with designers and UX experts have developed my intuition for what makes websites not just functional, but beautiful and effective.
+**Design & user experience**: Years of collaboration with designers and UX experts have allowed me to develop an intuition for what makes websites not just functional, but beautiful and effective.

 **Performance & analytics**: Performance is top-of-mind for every project I work on.
-Fast-loading websites don't just improve user experience, they directly impact conversion rates, SEO rankings, and your bottom line.
-I help measure what matters, implementing analytics to track KPIs and conversion rates that affect your bottom line.
+Fast-loading websites don't just improve user experience, they directly impact conversion rates, SEO rankings, and ultimately your bottom line.

-**SEO & visibility**: Your website needs to be found.
-I optimize for organic search traffic and help you understand what's working and what isn't.
+**SEO & visibility**: I optimize for organic search traffic and help you understand what's working and what isn't.
+Your website needs to be discoverable and reach its intended audience in order to be effective.

 **Security & compliance**: I audit sites for vulnerabilities and ensure WCAG accessibility standards are met, protecting both your business and your users (making a website accessible to those with disabilities isn't just the right thing to do - it's [the law](https://www.ada.gov/resources/web-guidance/)!).